adeb6600/grunt-mean-compass/README.md

 # grunt-mean-compass
->Compile mean.io sass-compass files.
+>Compile mean.io less files.

-**compassGrunt** will locate all the `.scss` files inside the packages and will compile them.
+**compassGrunt** will locate all the `.less` files inside the packages and will compile them.

 ####For example:
 ```
-packages/custom/pages/assets/sass/page.scss
+packages/custom/pages/assets/less/page.less
 ```
 will compile into:
 ```